Cascading and inheritance

 When creating a new page, space, or channel, that item will inherit rules from its parent location.
 If it is created at the root level, (i.e., it has no parent), the rules that exist for your homepage will be applied.

-If inheritance is disabled and I move something, what will happen to its associated rules?
+If inheritance is turned off and I move something, what will happen to its associated rules?

 Nothing will change unless you restore inheritance.
 Content that moves will keep the rules that are already set.